becassel/SimpleBackup/README.md

 sbup-config
 ```

-# Use
+## Adding and Removing Keys

 SimpleBackup adds configuration files using keys.
 To create a new configuration
-file with a given key, use the add command:
+file with a given key, source path, and destination path, use the add command:

 ```
-sbup-add mykey
+sbup-add mykey source destination
 ```

-Running this command will ask you to configure the key, e.g. by adding source
-and destination directories.
-Further interactions with the script will use this
+Further interactions with the script will use this key to adjust the
-key to adjust the configuration, move files, etc. If the key already exists at
+configuration, move files, etc. If the key already exists at creation time, you
-creation time, you will be asked to either overwrite it (deleting all previous
-contents) or abort.
+will be asked to either overwrite it (deleting all previous contents) or abort.

 You can remove an existing key and all of its associated configurations with
 the following command: